 We may collect or store the above information by using web beacons, and similar technologies, and may target or retarget messaging to you using those device identifiers, or similar technologies.
 We may combine any information including Information you provide to us.

-See below under “Your Choices,” to see how you can, at any time, unsubscribe from our emails by accessing the “opt out” or “unsubscribe” (or similar) link we provide in the footer of the emails we send about our own Services.
+See below under “Your Choices,” to see how you can, at any time, unsubscribe from our emails by accessing the “opt out” or “unsubscribe” (or similar) link we may provide in the footer of certain emails we send about our own Services.
 Keep in mind, however, that even if you delete your account, we may retain your Information to comply with laws, prevent fraud, resolve disputes, troubleshoot problems, assist with any investigations, enforce our agreements and policies, and take other actions permitted by law.
 Note that even if you unsubscribe or opt-out, we may still send you communication updates related to your prior use of our Services.

 - How We Work With and Share Data With Third Parties